yohm/sim_evo_game_memory3/README.md

 make
 ```

+You can find the usage of each executable in the `CMakelists.txt` file.

 ## Execution

 Run the shell script in `script_low_mut` or `script_multievo` for the simulations in well-mixed and group-structured populations, respectively.